Logged in as: Anonymous User sign in

 Media Type:Media Type

-Investigators: Gregor P. Eberli, Ricardo Argiolis, Iva Tomchovska, Ralf J. Weger, James Klaus, Peter K. Swart, Amanda Oehlert, and others
+Investigators: Gregor P. Eberli, Ricardo Argiolis, Ralf J. Weger, James Klaus, Peter K. Swart, Amanda Oehlert, and others

-• To decipher the initiation, growth and drowning of the fringing reef during the last glacial maximum.
+• To decipher the timing of initiation, growth and drowning of the fringing reef during the last glacial maximum.

 • To assess the composition of the reef and the contribution of microbial crusts in stabilizing the reef.